Arthur J. Goldberg Distinguished Professor of Law

 Consumption Taxes and the Theory of General and Individual Taxation, 21 Va.
 Tax Rev. 293 (2002).

 STAT "Pharma Companies Fight Behind-the-Scenes Wars Over Generic Drugs" (2017).

 American Constitution Society for Law and Policy Symposium, "Targeting Deep Pockets: Should Patent Law Be Different?"
 (2016).

 --George Dyson, a historian of science and technology was asked by the Chronicle of Higher Education to name the single best article he has read recently.
-He choose “Giants Among Us”
+He chose “Giants Among Us.”

 --A Dow Jones News site featured it in their daily column of “must reads,” and technology reporter Gina Smith called it a “must read.”

 --IPWatchdog posted a 3-page summary of the article, which was then chosen as #1 on PLI’s top 5 blog posts of the week.